Stress eating is pretzel logic.

 But does it help you to stop stress eating and bingeing?

-My guess is that your answer is no, it just makes it worse trying the same old solution without a different outcome.
+I would guess your answer is no; it just makes trying the same old solution worse without a different outcome.

-You probably find that your feelings for yourself aren’t generous or kind either.
-Sadness and frustration make it difficult to see other options.
+You probably find that your feelings for yourself aren’t generous or kind.
+Sadness and frustration make it challenging to see other options.

 For the people I work with, the feelings after stress eating can be more hurtful than eating the food.